irskep/Space-Train/Readme.markdown

 Space Train
 ===========

 Space Train is a point-and-click adventure game currently under development for EECS 390 at Case Western Reserve University.

-You can check it out and try to make sense of the engine, but you cannot play it without access to the Super Secret Dropbox Shared Folder.
-Sorry!
+To play, clone this repository and extract [this zip file](http://dl.dropbox.com/u/360865/spacetrain/resources.zip) into the top level of the repository.